 Cornwall is another destination that’s perfect in May; the microclimate along the coast often means it’s warmer than anywhere else in the UK, but the high summer crowds have yet to arrive.
 Soak up a little Scandi-style chic in a seaside lodge at Gwel An Mor, close to the beautiful sandy beach at Portreath.
 Sit on the deck and soak up the widescreen views or head out on two wheels to explore the surrounding countryside.

 It’s a great month for walking in the Lake District.
 Stay at Hassness Country House which is great value in a beautiful location and offers daily guided walks.
 In Cornwall you can stay in a log cabin or a cottage with private hot tub.

 Festivals in May

 It’s a busy months for festivals too, with dozens of towns, cities and regions putting out the bunting.
-Head to Jersey – home of thick cream, sweet strawberries and juicy tomatoes – for the island’s annual Food Festival (21-25 May) or pair some craic with some culture at the Ballymaloe Literary Festival of Food and Wine (15-17 May), on a jaunt to Ireland.
-For a serious party weekend, head to Prague, which hosts the Czech Beer Festival (7-23 May), with live music and over 100 different beers served in huge marquees, making it a sort of Oktoberfest-lite.
+Head to Jersey – home of thick cream, sweet strawberries and juicy tomatoes – for the island’s annual Food Festival or pair some craic with some culture at the Ballymaloe Literary Festival of Food and Wine on a jaunt to Ireland.
+For a serious party weekend, head to Prague, which hosts the Czech Beer Festival in May, with live music and over 100 different beers served in huge marquees, making it a sort of Oktoberfest-lite.

-Or keep it closer to home with a weekend on the picturesque Norfolk coast; time your break to coincide with the lip-smacking Cromer and Sheringham Lobster and Crab Festival (15-17 May).
+Or keep it closer to home with a weekend on the picturesque Norfolk coast; time your break to coincide with the lip-smacking Cromer and Sheringham Lobster and Crab Festival.
 Yum.